mykolav/unitycontainer-param-autofactory/README.md

 /* 47 */     // a parameterized auto-factory can be useful.
 /* 48 */
 /* 49 */     // Create and warm up a cached data source.
-/* 50 */     // We can re-use the warmed up cache for any number of UsersGridWindow instances /* 51 */     // or other windows which depend on IUserListDataSource.
+/* 50 */     // We can reuse the warmed-up cache for any number of UsersGridWindow instances /* 51 */     // or other windows which depend on IUserListDataSource.
 /* 52 */     var cachedUserListDataSource = new CachedUserListDataSource();
 /* 53 */     cachedUserListDataSource.WarmUp();